MG Software.

 Pros

-• +Works with any existing SQL database
+• +Works with any existing SQL database without data migration

-• +Full control over the data model
+• +Full control over the data model: Directus adapts to your schema

-• +Open-source with self-hosted and cloud options
+• +Open-source with both self-hosted and Directus Cloud options

 Cons

-• -Fewer specialized content-editing features
+• -Fewer specialized content-editing features than CMS-specific tools like Sanity

 6. Payload CMS